gosling-lang/gos/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/gosling-lang/gos/blob/main/notebooks/multiple-coordinated-views.ipynb)

 **gos** is a declarative (epi)genomics visualization library for Python.
-It is built on top of the [Gosling] JSON specification, providing an simplified interface for authoring interactive genomic visualizations.
+It is built on top of the [Gosling] JSON specification, providing a simplified interface for authoring interactive genomic visualizations.